dcdunkan/deno_textmate/README.md

 ---

 Credits and copyright of the code goes to Microsoft.
-I only ported this to Deno.
-Changed a few lines and fixed `deno lint` errors.
-Thats it, didn't even fix or improve anything.

-Why?

-I ported this originally for porting [Shiki](https://github.com/shikijs/shiki) to Deno.
-It cannot be imported from esm.sh or skypack due to some dependency issues (vscode-textmate!).
-I don't know if that is an actual issue with esm.sh or whatever.
-Anyways it is always nice to have a Deno version.
-I don't want to wait for it to be fixed.
-SO.